wp-plugins/woocommerce-dynamic-gallery/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/woocommerce/woocommerce-dynamic-gallery/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.0.5 - 2012/10/26 =

+* Fixed: Stopped Lazy load scrolling on Gallery initial load for auto start (Lite and Pro Versions) and when Auto Start not activated on Pro Version.
+Now the Lazy load scroll only starts when transition to second image in the Gallery starts.
+* Fixed: Lazy Load scroll duration now sync with and set by the transition effect speed setting (Lite and Pro Versions).
+* Fixed: Caption text pop-up now sync with and set by the Time between transitions settings (Lite and Pro Versions).
+* Fixed: Make center for image in gallery frame

 = 1.0.4 - 2012/10/01 =